The In-Depth Guide to Bitcoin That Won’t Leave You Frustrated

 In the US, this system ended in 1971, when the American dollar became a fiat currency – meaning it has no intrinsic value.
 In recent decades, all the world’s major currencies have been converted to the fiat system.

-In these cases, the value of the currency is determined by supply and demand, and is sustained by the people’s trust in the economy.
+In these cases, the currency’s value is determined by supply and demand and is sustained by trust in the economy.
 While this allows the government to promote economic stability through the control aspects of the economy like credit supply, liquidity, and interest rates, it could also lead to the government printing more money than it should – causing hyperinflation.

-Another problem with fiat currencies is that the fact that the system is centralized means it requires a lot of regulation.
-In other words, every transaction needs to be facilitated by a financial body – e.g. a credit card company or a bank – in order to make sure it’s carried out correctly.
+Another problem with fiat currencies: the system is centralized and requires a lot of regulation.
+In other words, every transaction needs to be facilitated by a financial body – e.g., a credit card company or a bank – to make sure it’s carried out correctly.
 That’s why when you go to an ATM that doesn’t belong to your bank, or when you transfer money from your account to a friend’s, you often pay a fee.